zane-c/inventory-management/README.md

 ```

 ### IMPORTANT
-To use this api, set the authorization header on all requests equal to the custom key `DgUGBQ8BAQQKCgIGBAgBBA`.
+To use this api, you must set the authorization header to an api key.

 ## Endpoints